 - Mandatory COVID-19 education, safety training, and protocols for our entire staff team

-- No guests of members or access for non-YMCA of WNC members
+- No member guests or non-YMCA of WNC members

 Facility Air Quality Standards

-Depending on the specific systems at our centers, here are ways property directors will work to improve ventilation in the building, using engineering controls, in addition to regular PM and maintenance of existing systems:
+Depending on the specific systems at our centers, we have worked to improve building ventilation using engineering controls as well as regular preventive maintenance of existing systems.
+For example, we:

-- Increase ventilation rates within existing systems when possible.
+- Increased ventilation rates within existing systems when possible

-- Keep systems running longer hours if possible, during operating hours, to enhance air exchanges in the building space.
+- Constantly run our HVAC systems during operating hours to enhance air exchanges in the building space

 Plan Ahead: What You Need to Know and Bring

-- Reservations will be required for all classes, lap swim, and family swim times.
+- Reservations are required for all classes, lap swim, and family swim times.
 Access reservations through our schedules page or mobile app.